+- (1) "Costs" shall mean the expense of removing, storing, or selling a junked vehicle.

-(1) "Chief of Police" includes any authorized law enforcement officer of the city.
+- (2) "Chief of Police" includes any authorized law enforcement officer of the city.

-(2) "City" shall mean the city of Warrenton.

-(3) "Costs" shall mean the expense of removing, storing, or selling a discarded vehicle as defined herein.
-(4) "Discarded" shall mean any vehicle which does not have

-(4) "Discarded" shall mean any vehicle which does not have lawfully affixed thereto an unexpired license plate and is in one or more of the following conditions:
+- (3) "Discarded" shall mean any vehicle which does not have lawfully affixed thereto an unexpired license plate and is in one or more of the following conditions:

-- (a) Inoperative,
+- (a) Inoperative

-- (b) Wrecked,
+- (b) Wrecked

-- (c) Dismantled,
+- (c) Dismantled

-- (d) Partially dismantled,
+- (d) Partially dismantled

-- (e) Abandoned,
+- (e) Abandoned

-- (f) Junked.
+- (f) Junked